Don’t wait until you have a governor vacancy!

 Have an on-going programme of informing parents and your local community about the work of your governing body – think of “friend-raising”, sowing seeds that may blossom.

-Personal contacts are often more effective than paper.
+Take a personal approach: Personal contacts are often more effective than paper.

 Help people understand the role of governors in your school and across the diocese.
 You could